seshuk/seshuk.github.io/_posts/2018-12-31-goals-status-yearend.md

 - ***Goal 3:*** *Yoga at least 2 times a week:* This was exactly opposite to cycling progress, did not start very well but ended very close.
 While the 99 workouts above consist mostly of Yoga, not all of them.
 About 70-75% is Yoga so it is 3 times more than last year and I'm happy to be able to do other workouts including (Badminton, Resistance training, Tabata etc). :+1: :+1:

+The biggest take away is exercise is a habit now.
+I don't need reminders or motivation nowadays.
+I just get up and do it.

 ### Craft: